 The benefits and the concerns with new development in technology

 Is this overflow of Chinese money an unalloyed good?
 To be certain, it has benefits.
-The input of capital has allowed hundreds of Indian startups and in the field of Science and Technology development to scale up, gratitude to their financing.
+The input of capital has allowed hundreds of Indian startups and in the field of Science and Technology development to scale up, with gratitude to their financing.
 So it should inevitably be welcomed, in some sectors.

 But are there wider, longer-term concerns of Chinese firms acquiring regulating stakes in certain startups in distinct sectors, and if so, how do we govern the process?

 Certainly, this isn’t and shouldn’t become a China-specific issue.
 The concern of security applies to all companies/ firms and not just overseas ones.
 It is an Indian problem of how to assure transparent regulation.
 But in the surge for financing, the question of regulation has been all but resisted.

 Disruptive technology trends determine how the new year will be created.
 They will grow and alter various companies at a fast rate consistently.
 They will transform the future and the long term and will be available seemingly within easy reach of entrepreneurs and investors alike.